Build a Custom Named Entity Visualizer with Google NLP

 - Common approaches: Conditional Random Fields (CRFs), Hidden Markov Models (HMMs), and deep learning models like recurrent neural networks (RNNs) and transformers.

-This Python SEO tutorial will help you build the starting framework for processing your text content through Google Natural Language API and then transform it into a visual that labels and color codes entity types.
-With this information, you can start understanding the entities, entity types, and their relationships in your content easier.
-It’s pretty easy and without many lines of code!
+This Python SEO tutorial shows how to build a framework that sends text to the Google Natural Language API and transforms the results into a color-coded visual of entity types.
+With this, you can more easily understand entities, their types, and relationships in your content.
+It’s straightforward and requires few lines of code.

 Below is an example of blog content processed by the code we’re going to build in this tutorial for the article Why ChatGPT is not Reliable.